kropp/kotlinx-gettext/README.md

 which you should put into resources.

 ## Known issues
- * The library only support Kotlin/JVM as of now, Multiplatform port is in progress.
+ * The library only supports Kotlin/JVM and Kotlin/JS as of now, Multiplatform Native port is in progress.
  * .mo files are not (yet) supported.